 As a brand Sonos requires no introductions, but a new product always does.
 Sonos Playbase is a wireless soundbar that was launched in 2017 under a global campaign titled “Wake Up The Silent Home”.
 The pitch brief we received was simple: design a head-turning retail window for the European market.
 So we rolled up our sleeves, won the pitch (yay!), and then it was time to bring the concept to life.

-Now here comes the art-direction part: We imagined a black silent room and an animated white light installation placed directly in front of a white Sonos Playbase player.
-As if the sound ripple was being created by the player every time it went on.
+Now here comes the art-direction part: We imagined a slick scandinavian black room with an animated white sound ripple placed directly in front of the Sonos player.
+As if the ripple was being created by the player every time the sound went on.
 It was a little more conceptual than what Sonos had initially signed up for, but they loved it!

 After selling the concept our design needed to be prototyped and tested, then reproduced and shipped to several locations across Europe.
 So we dove into making the same set up work with each space restriction and styling budgets in mind, without compromising the original concept.

 We ended up with a bunch of scenarios, technical drawings and instructions.
 These eventually came together in the form of a detailed style guide that was sent to all the different shops so they can create their own window.

-Coming up with creative concepts is a challenging process, but making them real is a whole other level of thinking and planning.
+Coming up with creative concepts is a challenging process, but actualising them is a whole other level of thinking and planning.
 Shout-out to oy’s production and project management skills for making this happen!